-- the Chief Executive Officer does not benefit from a top-up pension scheme (top-hat scheme) nor a departure indemnity (golden parachute); - the Deputy CEO is not subject to a paid non-compete clause nor to a restitution clause (clawback).
+- the Chief Executive Officer does not benefit from a top-up pension scheme (top-hat scheme) nor a departure indemnity (golden parachute); - the Chief Executive Officer is not subject to a paid non-compete clause nor to a restitution clause (clawback).

-More generally, no differences or exemptions should be noted with respect to fiscal year 2022.
-The compensation paid or awarded to the Chief Executive Officer in respect of the 2022 fiscal year complies with the conditions of resolution 9 approved by the Company's shareholders during the Combined General Meeting of May 25, 2022.
+More generally, no differences or exemptions should be noted with respect to fiscal year 2023.
+The compensation paid or awarded to the Chief Executive Officer in respect of the 2023 fiscal year complies with the conditions of resolution 11 approved by the Company's shareholders during the Combined General Meeting of May 5, 2023.
+1

-These components are summarized in the table below with a comparison with the 2021 fiscal year.
+These components are summarized in the table below with a comparison with the 2022 fiscal year.

-(in € thousands or in thousands of shares) FY 2021 FY 2022 Mr. Hedi Ben Brahim, Chief Executive Officer (since May 25, 2022) Compensation payable with respect to the fiscal year 312 315 of which fixed compensation paid during the fiscal year 220 240 of which variable compensation in respect of the fiscal year but paid during the following fiscal year after shareholder approval 88 70 of which exceptional compensation due in respect of the fiscal year but paid during the following fiscal year after shareholder approval None None of which directors' compensation None None of which benefits in kind 4 5 Valuation of multi-year compensation None None Valuation of options awarded during the fiscal year None None Valuation of performance shares during the fiscal year - 642,852 shares in 2021, none in 2022 1,896 - Number of performance shares vested during the fiscal year - 114,284 TOTAL 2,208 315
+(in € thousands or number of shares) Fiscal year 2022 Fiscal year 2023 Mr. Hedi Ben Brahim, Chief Executive Officer (until May 2023 then director until September 2023) Compensation payable with respect to the fiscal year 315 103 of which fixed compensation paid during the fiscal year 240 100 of which variable compensation in respect of the fiscal year but paid during the following fiscal year after shareholder approval 70 - of which exceptional compensation due in respect of the fiscal year but paid during the following fiscal year after shareholder approval None None of which directors' compensation None None of which benefits in kind 5 3 Valuation of multi-year compensation None None Valuation of options awarded during the fiscal year None None Valuation of the allocations of performance shares during the fiscal year - None in 2022 or 2023 - - Number of performance shares vested during the fiscal year 114,284 98,570 TOTAL 315 103

-C. The variable and exceptional compensation for the Deputy CEO (2022)
+C. The fixed, variable and exceptional compensation of the Deputy CEO (2023)

-The total compensation for the Deputy CEO paid or awarded in 2022 amounts to €170,525 in cash and is valued at €175,909, including the share-based compensation and benefit in kind awarded by the Board in 2022 (see Tables 1 and 2).
-The fixed compensation represents 76.5% of the cash compensation, the variable compensation represents the remaining 23.5%.
-This proportion complies with the ex ante compensation policy adopted in 2022, which provides for variable compensation of up to a target bonus of 30% and a maximum of 40%.
+The total compensation for the Deputy CEO paid or awarded in 2023 amounts to €177,691 in cash, including benefits in kind (see Tables 1 and 2).
+The fixed compensation represents 78.7% of the cash compensation, the variable compensation representing the remaining 21.3%.
+This proportion complies with the ex ante compensation policy adopted in 2023, which provides for variable compensation of up to a target bonus of 25% and a maximum of 40% in the event of exceptional performance.

-The collective objectives for 2022: see above same as for the Chief Executive Officer:
+The collective objectives for 2023: see above (same as for the Chairman and Chief Executive Officer).

-The 2022 individual performance criteria for the Deputy Chief Executive Officer consisted of the following financial and non-financial objectives:
+The 2023 individual performance criteria for the Deputy CEO consisted of the following financial and non-financial objectives: